+Service revenues are also derived from engineering and consulting service contracts with governmental agencies.
+These contracts generally include performance obligations in which control is transferred over time.
+For fixed fee contracts, we recognize revenue over time using the proportion of actual costs incurred to the total costs expected to complete the contract performance obligation.
+The Company determined that this method best represents the transfer of services as the proportional cost incurred closely depicts the efforts or inputs completed towards the satisfaction of a fixed fee contract performance obligation.
+Other contracts can be based on a Time & Materials ("T&M") and Cost Plus Fixed Fee ("CPFF") structure, where such contracts are considered to involve variable consideration.
+However, contractual performance obligations with these fee types qualify for the "Right to Invoice" practical expedient.
+Under this practical expedient, the Company is allowed to recognize revenue, over time, in the amount to which the Company has a right to invoice.
+In addition, the Company is not required to estimate such variable consideration upon inception of the contract or reassess the estimate each reporting period.
+The Company determined that this method best represents the transfer of services as, upon billing, the Company has a right to consideration from a customer in an amount that directly corresponds with the value to the customer of the Company's performance completed to date.
 Goodwill.
 Goodwill represents the excess of the purchase price over the fair value of net assets acquired in a business combination.
 We test goodwill for impairment in accordance with the provisions of ASC 350, Intangibles - Goodwill and Other, ("ASC 350").
 Goodwill is tested for impairment at least annually at the reporting unit level or whenever events or changes in circumstances indicate that goodwill might be impaired.
 ASC 350 provides that an entity has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If, after assessing the totality of events or circumstances, an entity determines it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then additional impairment testing is not required.
+If, after assessing the totality of events or circumstances, an entity determines that the fair value of a reporting unit is more likely than not, less than its carrying value, then additional impairment testing is not required.
 However, if an entity concludes otherwise, then it is required to perform an impairment test.
 The impairment test involves comparing the estimated fair value of a reporting unit with its book value, including goodwill.
 If the estimated fair value exceeds book value, goodwill is considered not to be impaired.
 If, however, the fair value of the reporting unit is less than book value, then an impairment loss is recognized in an amount equal to the amount that the book value of the reporting unit exceeds its fair value, not to exceed the total amount of goodwill allocated to the reporting unit.